Dates, places, accomplishments

 What I have done since

 As a fresh transplant from R&D to production, I felt like Buzz Lightyear in Toy Story, bemoaning his “20 years of academy training, wasted.”
 Once over culture shock, however, I began to appreciate the relentless pragmatism of manufacturing, the camaraderie of factory people, and their ingenuity.There was no going back to academia, except as an external advisor to the industrial engineering program at Ohio University or as an instructor in continuing education courses as at UC Berkeley extension.
-My work is focused on Lean and now involves consulting on implementation, teaching short courses, and writing.
+My work is focused on consulting, teaching short courses, and writing.

 Where I come from